 Hip replacement surgery is a major procedure, thus, it is important that you find a specialist you can trust.

 Choose someone who regularly performs the procedure with a high success rate so you can make an informed decision.
-This also applies if you need revision surgery or a second hip replacement because this procedure is even trickier to perform.
+This also applies if you need revision hip replacement or second hip replacement surgery, because this procedure is even trickier to perform.

 In preparation for your upcoming hip replacement surgery, know what you need to know about the details of the procedure; go as far as watching videos aside from reading written information.
 You should also stay fit and active; strong muscles will greatly help in recovery.